nushell/nushell.github.io/book/commands/dfr_to-nu.md

 ---
 title: dfr to-nu
 layout: command
-version: 0.62.0
+version: 0.63.0
 usage: |
-  Converts a section of the dataframe to Nushell Table
+  Convert expression to a nu value for access and exploration
 ---

 # `{{ $frontmatter.title }}`